Skip to content

 If you don’t want to wait two minutes for the first scan, click Scan now in the Sales tab.

-If you manually delete a listing from the SkyBox UI (you decided to keep the tickets, or you’re moving them to another marketplace), Tickong will record a sale anyway — there’s no way to tell “sold” apart from “manually removed” via the SkyBox API.
+If you manually delete a listing from the SkyBox UI (you decided to keep the tickets, or you’re moving them to another marketplace), Tickong does not record a sale.
+SkyBox tombstones the row so it disappears from your active inventory and never appears in the sold list either — that’s the signal Tickong uses to tell deletes apart from sales.

 Plug in a Discord, Slack, or generic webhook URL in Settings → Sale notifications and you’ll get pinged the instant a sale is detected.
 Tickong auto-detects the destination and shapes the payload accordingly: